wongjiahau/Pineapple/specification/List.md

 ## Mutability
-By default, you cannot change the member of an array.
+By default, you cannot change the member of an list.
 For example :
 ```python
 xs = [1, 2, 3, 4]

 # Change the last element to 99
 xs.(-1) <- 99 # Compile error
 ```
-However, if you want to declare an array which is immutable, you need to use the `mutable` keyword.
+However, if you want to declare an list which is immutable, you need to use the `mutable` keyword.
 ```python
 xs = mutable [1,2,3,4]
 xs.(-1) <- 99 # No error